-If you’re like many parents, this information is enough to make you want to wrap your children in bubble wrap and stay indoors till winter.
-But take heart—effective tick-bite prevention is possible, and should infection occur, treatment is available.
-“The general prognosis when treated early is good,” says Dr. Sylvia Owusu-Ansah, a pediatric emergency medicine physician who works in Pennsylvania, which is leading the U.S. in Lyme disease cases.
+This information is probably enough to make you want to wrap your children in bubble wrap and stay indoors until winter.
+But take heart—effective tick prevention is possible, and should an infection occur, treatment is available.
+“The general prognosis, when treated early, is good,” says Dr. Sylvia Owusu-Ansah, a pediatric emergency medicine physician in Pennsylvania, a region with endemic Lyme disease in the United States.
 “Tick-borne illnesses can progress to illnesses that affect the heart and nervous system, which can lead to poor prognosis and possible death, but [that] does not happen too often.”

 The best way to stay healthy is to not get bitten at all.
 “Blacklegged ticks (one of the biggest offenders for disease transmission) like wooded/brushy areas and will sit on vegetation, waiting for a person or animal to come into contact with them,” says Dr. Curtis Russell, senior program specialist at Public Health Ontario, a leading organization working in the area of vector-borne diseases in Ontario.